Rich Flourless Hazelnut Chocolate Cake

 Cream or ice cream, and fresh berries, to serve

 - Preheat oven to 180°C (160°C fan-forced).
-Grease a 22cm (base measurement) springform tin with the melted butter to grease and line the base with non-stick baking paper.
+Brush a 22cm (base measurement) springform tin with the melted butter to grease and line the base with non-stick baking paper.
 Place the tin on a lined baking tray.

 - Process the hazelnuts in a food processor using the pulse button until finely ground.
 Set aside.